apyszczuk/env/README.md

 - `package-list`

-List of packages installed on my system.
-With hook for updating list when application is installed or removed.
+List of packages installed on my system that is updated every time application is installed or removed.

 - `picom`